pierky/arouteserver/tools/playground/README.rst

     Creating arouteserver_playground_alicelg  ... done
     Creating arouteserver_playground_client_2 ... done

-This will spin up the a BIRD-based route server and some clients, and once the route server will be configured and ready to work, also an instance of `Alice-LG <https://github.com/alice-lg/alice-lg>`__ will be executed and connected to the route server.
+This will execute a BIRD-based route server and some clients, and once the route server will be configured and ready to work, also an instance of `Alice-LG <https://github.com/alice-lg/alice-lg>`__ will be run and connected to the route server, and made available via HTTP.
+(Please allow 1 minute or so for the provisioning script to complete the configuration of the route server container.)

-Some fictitious BGP announcements are simulated in order to reproduce situations that can be normally found in real IX route servers.
+Some fictitious BGP announcements are simulated in order to reproduce situations that can be normally found in real IX route servers (see `Client 1`_ section below).

-Unfortunately most of the AS numbers and IP prefixes used in this example have to be *real*, not from the example/documentation ranges, otherwise the route server would reject all of them because of their own nature.
+Unfortunately most of the AS numbers and IP prefixes used in this playground have to be *real*, not from the example/documentation ranges, otherwise the route server would reject all of them because of their own nature.

-Users willing to simulate more "weird" situations are strongly encouraged to use the existing clients as a template and to add more BGP announcements.
+Users willing to simulate more "weird" situations are strongly encouraged to use the existing clients as a template and to add more BGP announcements to their setup (see *client_1/bird.conf* for some examples).

 Expectations can be checked by "logging in" into the route server or client instances and querying the local BGP daemon: